-Although it's beneficial to be open to everyone, if you want to take your strategy to the next level, you ought to target the right people.
+Although it's beneficial to be open to everyone, if you want to take your recruitment strategy to the next level, you ought to target the right people.
 Therefore, ensure that all your social media profiles are industry-specific and work on developing connections with leaders in your field.

 However, don't fall into the trap of a generic approach.
 Instead, be intentional and individualise your communication, tailoring it to a specific person or company.

 Thus, you have to address their interests if you want to achieve the best results.
 Clarify what it is that you offer and why collaborating would be fruitful for both of you.